 My primary research interests center on borderland spaces in Colonial & Early America.
 Through my undergraduate thesis I examined how cross-cultural physical and ideological conflicts manifested as spectral threats in settler narratives in the eighteenth century Mississippi River Valley.
-Since my arrival at Penn, my research interests extended backwards in time and outward in geographical space to seventeenth century New France.
+Since my arrival at Penn, my research interests extended backward in time and outward in geographical space to seventeenth-century New France.
 In my work on New France I focus on the emergence and evolution of tensions between the Iroquois Five Nations and French Jesuit missionaries throughout the course of the seventeenth century.

 M.A., University of Pennsylvania (2018)

 B.A., summa cum laude, University of Minnesota - Twin Cities (2016)

 Early American History, Borderland and Frontier History, Native American History, History of Empire in Early North America, Comparative Race Theory, Postcolonial Studies, Cross-cultural History.